pixbi/duplo/README.md

 instance as an empty string.
 In short, all modules are singletons by default and optionally instantiable by name.

+#### The Messy Factory

+Question: how do you create dynamic instances?

+Short answer: You don't.
+The reason behind this strictness on instance creation is because of the complexity that the factory pattern introduces.
+Take the following example, per the conventional JavaScript prototypal model:

+A `new Car()` is instantiated; an `new Engine()` is then instantiated as a result.
+The conventional approach is that the new engine can only be referenced from within the car instance.
+This provides run-time isolation.

+The flip-side of this is that potentally a complicated tree of dynamic objects are interconnected in a way that is difficult to hold in a single person's working memory.
+The result is typically an unmanageable codebase.

+An alternative approach is to make everything static.
+Instead of dynamically instantiating objects (in this case, modules), you would name your instance.
+In duplo, you write `var a = require('a.b.c', 'some-name');`.

+The primary issue with this approach is that any two modules could be referring to the same instance of another module without knowing that someone else is doing the same.
+This is a typical source of bugs as this introduces global state.
+However, this is also the only way to provide shared state without passing around instances via a global mediator.
+Global state exists either way, but the latter has a complexity cost due to its dynamic nature.

+#### The Factory Solution

+So back to the original question: how do you create dynamic instances, for cases where you need a new engine in a new car?

+The answer is still: you don't.
+You embrace the functional programming philosophy, that modules, given that they are simply functions, are units of pure computation.
+Think of the module as a "code template".
+It dictates how things are computed given certain inputs.
+An instance, on the other hand, is *NOT* a concrete form of this template, as you would expect in object-oriented programming, but a specific scenario where this template applies.

+Example: an engine could be a module.
+An engine for a car and an engine for a private jet would then be instances of the module.
+The two instances are behaviorally identical but serve slightly different purposes.

+The reason against passing any data from the caller to the module instance is to avoid needless dynamicity.
+A module should perform one thing and only one thing.
+The purpose of instantiation is to allow state to be separated explicitly and statically.

 ### Debugging

 It may seem at first glance that this approach is effective a strict revealing